-Samford seeks students who have demonstrated high standards of scholarship, outstanding personal character, and serious educational aims.
-Admission to Samford involves a careful analysis of academic records, character references, clarity of educational purpose, and extracurricular activities which reflect the applicant’s potential for involvement and leadership in the programs and services of the university.
+Samford University seeks students who have demonstrated high standards of scholarship, outstanding personal character and serious educational aims.
+Admission to Samford involves a careful analysis of academic records, character references, clarity of educational purpose and extracurricular activities which reflect the student's potential for involvement and leadership.

 All students applying to Samford are required to provide the following:

-In addition to the requirements for all students above, Samford also requires the following for new students:
+In addition to the requirements for all students above, Samford requires the following for incoming freshman students:

 Transfer students generally receive favorable admission review when they present a minimum cumulative 2.50 grade point average on all college-level course work, provided they have attempted at least 24 semester credits, or 36 quarter credits, at institutions accredited by one of the regional accrediting agencies.
 Please contact the transfer admission counselor with questions.